simonrodrig/personal-website/src/projects/raudio.md

 [Shoutcast](https://www.shoutcast.com/).
-These programs are designed as personal internet radio solutions, and as a result, are often designed for large-scale distribution of audio streams, and it can often be difficult to configure an audio server, and even difficult for users to actually listen to that stream on all of their devices.
+These programs are designed as personal internet radio solutions, and as a result, are often designed for large-scale distribution of audio streams, and it can often be difficult to configure an audio server, and difficult for users to actually listen to that stream on all of their devices.

 ## Approach